OpenGATE/Gate/docs/digitizer_and_detector_modeling.rst

 Coincidence sorter
 ------------------

 The coincidence sorter searches, into the singles list, for pairs of coincident singles.
 Whenever two or more *singles* are found within a coincidence window, these *singles* are grouped to form a *Coincidence* event.
 Two methods are possible to find coincident singles within GATE.
 In the first method, when a single is detected, it opens a new coincidence window, and search for a second single occurring during the length of the window.
 In this method, as long as the window opened by the first single is not closed, no other single can open its own coincidence window.
 In the second method, all singles open their own coincidence window, and a logical OR is made between all the individual signals to find coincidences.
 The two methods are available in GATE, and can lead to slightly different results, for a given window width.
-A comparison of the difference of these two behaviors in a real case is sketched in figure 8.5.
+A comparison of the difference of these two behaviors in a real case is sketched in :numref:`Comp_allOpen_or_not`.

 .. figure:: Comp_allOpen_or_not.jpg
    :alt: Figure 4: Comp_allOpen_or_not